DigitalHistory/dom-exercises/README.md

 # DOM Practice

 In this trivial repository you will find another file, [index.html](index.html).
 Your task is to make a set of sequential changes to the page using either the native JavaScript DOM-related functions or jQuery (recommnded, and described below).
-There are some other files, too: `index.js` (explained in a second), `style.css` (style info for the file, a bit more i nthere than is really needed), and `atomic-function-practice.html` (see the bottom of this file for more info).
+There are some other files, too: `index.js` (explained in a second), `style.css` (style info for the file, a bit more in there than is really needed), as well as `atomic-function-practice.html`, and `checked.[html|css|js]` (see the bottom of this file for more info).

 ## Procedure
 index.html contains the following tags in `<head>`: